chimbida/365cal-tui/README.md

 ## ✨ Features

-- **Blazing Fast TUI:** Built with Rust 🦀 and `ratatui` for a snappy, responsive terminal interface.
+- **Modern TUI:** Built with Rust 🦀 and `ratatui` for a snappy, responsive terminal interface.
 - **Secure Microsoft 365 Login:** Uses the proper OAuth2 flow to connect to your account.
 Your credentials are never stored!
 - **Persistent Sessions:** Saves a secure refresh token in your operating system's native keyring (macOS Keychain, Windows Credential Manager, etc.), so you only have to log in through the browser once.
 - **Multiple Calendar Support:**
   - View a list of all your calendars.
   - An "All Calendars" view that aggregates events from all sources.
-  - **Color-coded events** to easily distinguish which calendar an event belongs to.
+  - **Color-coded calendars and events** to easily distinguish which calendar an event belongs to.
 - **Multiple Event Views:**
   - **List View:** A classic, dense list of upcoming events.
   - **Month View:** A traditional grid-based monthly calendar.